igravious/reframe/README.md

 ## WARNING

-Textbringer is beta software, and you may lose your text.
-Unsaved buffers will be dumped in ~/.textbringer/buffer_dump on crash.
+ReFrame is beta software, and you may lose your text.
+Unsaved buffers will be dumped in ~/.reframe/buffer_dump on crash.

 APIs are undocumented and unstable.
 There is no compatibility even in the same minor versions.

 ## Installation

-    $ gem install textbringer
+    $ gem install reframe

 You need ncursesw to use multibyte characters.
-Install ncursesw before installing curses.gem, on which textbringer depends.
+Install ncursesw before installing curses.gem, on which reframe depends.

     $ sudo apt-get install libncursesw5-dev
     $ gem install curses

 ## Usage

-    $ textbringer
+    $ reframe

 You can quit the editor by `Ctrl-x Ctrl-c`.